worlddynamics/Vensim2MTK.jl/README.md

 ## Examples of models used

-there are currently 4 models used as examples for the parser:
+There are currently 4 models used as examples for the parser:
-DICE,lokta, commitment and community corona 8.
+DICE, lokta, commitment and community corona 8.
 Here is a quick explenation of each as well as where we found them:

-- `Dice` is the William Nordhaus’Dice model; the implementation of it was fount [here](https://metasd.com/2010/06/dice/) and is the `DICE-heur-7-PLE.mdl` version (as Vensim has some issues with exporting some models as xmile files, some version of the models used may not works. usually, the .mdl works with no issue)
+- `Dice` is William Nordhaus’ Dice model; the implementation of it was found [here](https://metasd.com/2010/06/dice/) and is the `DICE-heur-7-PLE.mdl` version (as Vensim has some issues with exporting some models as xmile files, some version of the models used may not works.
+Usually, the .mdl works with no issue).

-- `lokta` is the simple lokta-voltera predation model, found [here](http://www.shodor.org/refdesk/BioPortal/model/VSpredatorPrey?level=advanced)
+- `lokta` is the simple lokta-voltera predation model, found [here](http://www.shodor.org/refdesk/BioPortal/model/VSpredatorPrey?level=advanced).

-- `commitment` is a model thats based on [an Arxiv paper](https://doi.org/10.48550/arXiv.1209.3546). the model was published on [this blog post](https://metasd.com/2012/09/encouraging-moderation/)
+- `commitment` is a model that is based on [an Arxiv paper](https://doi.org/10.48550/arXiv.1209.3546).
+The model was published on [this blog post](https://metasd.com/2012/09/encouraging-moderation/).

 - `community corona 8` is a model representing the evolution of the coronavirus in a community, and the effectivness of some method.
 See [this blog post](https://metasd.com/2020/03/community-coronavirus-model-bozeman/)
-## List of Vensim functions currently implemented:
+## List of Vensim functions currently implemented

 - `if_then_else`
 - `EXP`